|2020–21 expenditure ($'000)

 - capacity building.

-Initiated 5 Traditional Owner-led self-determined water projects under the Stage 2 Water, Country and Community Program open grant round.
+An additional 7 Traditional Owner-led self-determined water projects were initiated under the Stage 2 Water, Country and Community Program open grant round.
 The open grant round aimed to support Traditional Owners and Aboriginal Victorians not already engaged with the program.

 Aboriginal Water Officers and Aboriginal Water Officer Network